-• For long-term Public Works Loans Board ("PWLB") borrowings - the fair value for PWLB Borrowings is based on the PWLB new borrowing rate; for long term bonds, market data relating to the relevant bonds are used to determine the fair value of this
+- For long-term Public Works Loans Board ("PWLB") borrowings the fair value for PWLB Borrowings is based on the PWLB new borrowing rate; for long term bonds, market data relating to the relevant bonds are used to determine the fair value of this loan; interest rates at 31 March 2024 used for discounting, ranged from 4.61% to 5.36% (1.96% to 4.62 at 31 March 2023); - Where borrowing or investments will mature within 12 months, carrying amount is assumed to approximate to fair value; - Where borrowing or investments attract interest at a variable rate related to an underlying market measure (such as base rate) and the next rate reset will occur within 12 months, the carrying amount is again assumed to approximate to fair value;

-- Where borrowing or investments will mature within 12 months, carrying amount is assumed to approximate to fair value; - Where borrowing or investments attract interest at a variable rate related to an underlying market measure (such as base rate) and the next rate reset will occur within 12 months, the carrying amount is again assumed to approximate to fair value; The fair value of borrowing, at 31 March 2024, is less than the carrying value because the Authority and Group's portfolio of loans includes a number of fixed rate loans where the interest rate payable is lower than the prevailing rates at the Balance Sheet date.
+The fair value of borrowing, at 31 March 2024, is less than the carrying value because the Authority and Group's portfolio of loans includes a number of fixed rate loans where the interest rate payable is lower than the prevailing rates at the Balance Sheet date.
 This shows a notional future gain (based on economic conditions at 31 March 2024) arising from a commitment to pay interest to lenders below current market rates.

-Investments at amortised costs consists of the core commitment held in LTLF LP, call and notice bank accounts and money market instruments.
-LTLF LP is held at cost as it is in investment in an associate, as defined in IAS 28 and the expected credit loss has not been recognised as it has been deemed immaterial, the other short term investments are held at cost and fair value has not been calculated because the carrying amount is a reasonable approximation of the fair value.
+Investments at amortised costs consist of call and notice bank accounts and money market instruments.
+Short-term investments are held at cost and fair value has not been calculated because the carrying amount is a reasonable approximation of the fair value.